Skip to main content

 Explains the EWS deprecation, how it will affect ShareGate Migrate, and how to avoid disruptions with Copy mailbox

-Starting October 1, 2026, Microsoft will block EWS requests by default across all Exchange Online tenants, with a full, permanent shutdown planned for April 1, 2027.
+• A tenant-wide EWS block.
+Starting October 1, 2026, Microsoft blocks EWS by default in every Exchange Online tenant that hasn't opted in, with a full, permanent shutdown on April 1, 2027.

 What's changing